-Our products have screened over 1.3 billion visitors worldwide since our inception.
+Our products have screened over 1.5 billion visitors worldwide since our inception.
 We believe that we have screened more people through advanced systems than any organization other than the United States Transportation Security Administration ("TSA").
 Our customers include many iconic venues across a wide variety of industries, including major sports stadiums and arenas, notable performing arts and entertainment venues, major tourist destinations and cultural attractions, hospitals, large industrial workplaces, schools, and prominent houses of worship.
 We offer our products for lease or purchase and primarily under a multi-year security-as-a-service subscription pricing model that delivers ongoing value to customers, generates predictable revenue, and creates expansion and upsell opportunities.

 Since our inception, we have incurred significant operating losses.
 Our ability to generate revenue and achieve cost improvements sufficient to achieve profitability will depend on the successful further development and commercialization of our products.
-We generated revenue of \$21.7 million and \$18.6 million for the three months ended March 31, 2024 and 2023, respectively.
-We generated a net loss of \$11.6 million and \$28.6 million for the three months ended March 31, 2024 and 2023, respectively.
+We generated revenue of \$25.5 million and \$19.8 million for the three months ended June 30, 2024 and 2023, respectively.
+We generated operating losses for the three months ended June 30, 2024 and 2023 of \$22.3 million and \$23.6 million, respectively.
 We expect to continue to incur operating losses as we focus on growing and establishing recurring commercial sales of our products, including growing our sales and marketing teams, scaling our manufacturing operations, and continuing research and development efforts to develop new products and further enhance our existing products.

 Because of the numerous risks and uncertainties associated with product development and commercialization, we are unable to accurately predict the timing or amount of increased expenses or when, or if, we will be able to achieve or maintain profitability.
 Until such time, if ever, as we can generate substantial revenue sufficient to achieve profitability, we expect to finance our operations through cash generated from operations, and if necessary, debt financings.
 However, we may be unable to raise additional funds or enter into such other agreements or arrangements when needed on favorable terms, or at all.
 If we are unable to raise capital or enter into such agreements as, and when, needed, we may have to significantly delay, scale back or discontinue the further development and commercialization efforts of one or more of our products, or may be forced to reduce or terminate our operations.
 See "Liquidity and Capital Resources."
-Additionally, as discussed in Note 14 (Commitments and Contingencies) to our condensed consolidated financial statements for the three months ended March 31, 2024, certain legal proceedings, including government investigations, have been initiated involving us.
-Given the uncertainty and the preliminary stage of such matters, no assurance can be given regarding the outcome of such matters and we are unable at this time to give an estimate of the amount or range of potential loss, if any, which might result to the Company if the outcome in such matters was unfavorable.
+Additionally, as discussed in Note 14 (Commitments and Contingencies) to our condensed consolidated financial statements for the three months ended June 30, 2024, certain legal proceedings, including government investigations, have been initiated involving us.
+Given the uncertainty of such matters, no assurance can be given regarding the final outcome of such matters.
+During the three months ended June 30, 2024, we accrued \$1.1 million related to such matters.
+However, the ultimate amount or range of potential loss, which might result to the Company may differ materially from our current estimates.